aderusha/HASwitchPlate/README.md

 # HA SwitchPlate

-The HA SwitchPlate is an LCD touchscreen you can mount into a standard "work box" in place of a light switch.
-It connects to your WiFi to send [MQTT messages](https://en.wikipedia.org/wiki/MQTT) to your home automation system in response to user interactions on the screen.
-Buttons and text displayed on the screen can be updated by incoming MQTT messages from your home automation system or other devices on your network.
+The HA SwitchPlate is a user-programmable LCD touchscreen you can mount into a standard "work box" in place of a light switch.
+It connects to your home automation system over WiFi to send and receive [MQTT messages](https://en.wikipedia.org/wiki/MQTT) in response to user interactions on the screen or events happening in your home.
+The result is an attractive and highly-customizable controller for your home automation system which you can build yourself!

+![HA SwitchPlate Models](https://github.com/aderusha/HASwitchPlate/blob/master/Documentation/Images/HASwitchPlate_Three_Model_Variations.png?raw=true)

-This project utilizes a [Nextion 2.4" LCD Touchscreen display](https://www.itead.cc/nextion-nx3224t024.html) mounted in a standard-sized single-gang workbox as a touchscreen panel for home control and information display.
+The HA SwitchPlate ("HASP") utilizes a [Nextion 2.4" LCD Touchscreen display](https://www.itead.cc/nextion-nx3224t024.html) mounted in a 3D-printed enclosure as a touchscreen panel for home control and information display.
 An [ESP8266-based microcontroller](https://wiki.wemos.cc/products:d1:d1_mini) provides WiFi connectivity and system control.
 The project has been developed to integrate with [Home Assistant](https://home-assistant.io/) but [should be compatible](Documentation/06_MQTT_Control.md) with any other MQTT-enabled automation platform such as [OpenHAB](https://github.com/openhab/openhab1-addons/wiki/MQTT-Binding), [Domoticz](https://www.domoticz.com/wiki/MQTT), [Node-Red](http://noderedguide.com/tag/mqtt/), [Wink](https://github.com/danielolson13/wink-mqtt), [SmartThings](https://github.com/stjohnjohnson/smartthings-mqtt-bridge), [Vera](https://github.com/jonferreira/vera-mqtt), [HomeKit](https://www.npmjs.com/package/homekit2mqtt), etc.

-![HA SwitchPlate Models](https://github.com/aderusha/HASwitchPlate/blob/master/Documentation/Images/HASwitchPlate_Three_Model_Variations.png?raw=true)

 The [Arduino code](Arduino_Sketch) for the ESP8266 provides a generic gateway between [MQTT](https://en.wikipedia.org/wiki/MQTT) and the [Nextion instruction set](https://www.itead.cc/wiki/Nextion_Instruction_Set).
 A basic [Nextion HMI display file](Nextion_HMI) has been included with several pages of various layouts to provide user controls or to present information in response to MQTT messages sent to the device.